uday610/SDAccel_Stuff/doc/RTL_KER_TUT/RTL_KERNEL_TUTORIAL.md

 Generated XO file: **./src/rtl_vadd.xo**

-## Step 3: Running SDAccel with Host code, XO file
+## Step 3: Running SDAccel with Host code and XO file

 The Host code for this example is **./src/host.cpp** file.